-While many of us Wiccans and Pagans celebrate the holiday called Samhain, for some of us, it's also the secular event of Halloween.
+While many of us Pagans celebrate the holiday called Samhain, for some of us, it's also the secular event of Halloween.
 The tradition of trick-or-treating isn't quite as old as the holiday itself, but it's certainly been around for a while.
 Let's look at how this unique custom evolved.

 All Soul's Night: